Gluten-Free Red Velvet Cake

 • Save

-One thing to note is that although the colour of grated beets will be bright pink/purple when added, once cooked, the cake sponge will be more chocolatey brown.
-That’s just what happens to natural colours under heat.
+One thing to note is that although the color of grated beets will be bright pink/purple when added, once cooked, the cake sponge will be more chocolatey brown.
+That’s just what happens to natural colors under heat.

 This is a two-layer cake, so I recommend baking it as separate sponge cakes in two baking tins.
 If you only have one tin, you can make a taller sponge cake and bake for longer (I’ve provided time adjustments in the recipe).
 Then slice the tall sponge cake into two disks once it’s cooled.